temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

     return jsonify({"status": "ok", "email": email, "emails_sent": emails_sent})
 ```
 <!--SNIPEND-->
-This demonstrates the basic steps to start a Workflow.
+This demonstrates the basic steps to [start a Workflow](https://python.temporal.io/temporalio.client.Client.html#start_workflow).

 Next, learn to query your Workflow.

 ## Add a Query

-Add the Query methods to your Workflow:
+In the `workflows.py` file, add a Query method to your Workflow.

-- `email`
-- `message`
-- `count`
+[@workflow.query](https://python.temporal.io/temporalio.workflow.html#query) is a decorator for a Workflow Query method.
+Each Query method returns the current values of the Workflow attributes.

 <!--SNIPSTART email-subscription-project-python-workflows {"selectedLines": ["38-48"]}-->
 [subscription/workflows.py](https://github.com/temporalio/email-subscription-project-python/blob/master/subscription/workflows.py)